-Promote Shannen’s belief that every kid deserves to live their dream with the "When I grow up, I want to be..." sheet (download below).
-Share your dream with others in your classroom or on Facebook, Twitter, and Instagram using the hashtags #ShannensDream #RêvedeShannen.
+To promote the awareness of Shannen's Dream, you can share your dream, "When I grow up, I want to be..." with others in your classroom or community organization.
+You can also share your dream on Facebook, Twitter, and Instagram using the hashtags #ShannensDream #RêvedeShannen.

 Step Three: Take Action

-Send letters to your elected officials and help raise awareness so that all First Nations children in Canada can live their dreams and have access to equitable education, too!
+Send letters to your elected officials so that all First Nations children in Canada can live their dreams and have access to equitable education, too!